-Both Hickis and the Tasyn’s moved for summary judgement, asking the court to dismiss the case.
+Both Hickis and the Tasyn’s moved for summary judgment, asking the court to dismiss the case.

 As to the Tasyn’s, parents are not per se liable for the torts of their children, except under certain circumstances.
-For example, if they were to have furnished Sandra with a gun, they could have been held liable for their own negligence in doing so.
-In this case, however, the Tasyn’s had nothing to do with the offending Wiffle bat and even if they did, “such ordinary instruments of play in the hands of a 14-year-old could scarcely be considered a lethal agency.”
+(For example, if they were to have furnished Sandra with a gun, they could have been held liable for their own negligence for entrusting her with such a weapon.)
+In this case, however, the Tasyn’s had nothing to do with the Wiffle Ball bat and even if they did, “such ordinary instruments of play in the hands of a 14-year-old could scarcely be considered a lethal agency.”